 Next came the more romantic posy ring in the 14th century, which was worn as a symbol of affection between lovers.
-Sometimes spelled posey or poesy, the posy ring was a band engraved with a short poetic phrase (often written in Latin or French) to signify romantic feelings.
-In the 19th century, acrostic rings cleverly spelled out words like “regard” and “dearest” in gemstones. (“Regard” was communicated with ruby, emerald, garnet, amethyst, ruby, and diamond, while “dearest” consisted of a diamond, emerald, amethyst, ruby, emerald, sapphire, and tourmaline.)
+Also spelled "posey" or "poesy," the posy ring was a band engraved with a short poetic phrase (often written in Latin or French) to signify romantic feelings.
+In the 19th century, acrostic rings cleverly spelled out words like "regard" and "dearest" in gemstones. ("Regard" was communicated with a ruby, emerald, garnet, amethyst, ruby, and diamond, while "dearest" consisted of a diamond, emerald, amethyst, ruby, emerald, sapphire, and tourmaline.)

 The promise ring as a pre-engagement ring is a more modern concept.
 As courtships have grown longer, people have come to give promise rings as a sort of midway guarantee.
 “These days, what you’re saying with a promise ring is eventually we’ll get married, but as of now we’re not ready,” says Khordipour.
 “It gives both parties reassurance that the relationship will keep going.”